 The Cadence Academic Network was launched in 2007 by Cadence EMEA.
 The aim is to promote the proliferation of leading-edge technologies and methodologies at universities renowned for their engineering and design excellence.
-A knowledge network among selected European universities, research institutes, industry advisors and Cadence was established to facilitate the sharing of technology expertise in the areas of verification, design and implementation of microelectronic systems.
-The Cadence Academic Network, therefore, significantly support and improve the universities activities.
+A knowledge network among selected European universities, research institutes, industry advisors, and Cadence was established to facilitate the sharing of techology expertise in the areas of verification, design, and implementation of microelectronic systems.
+The Cadence Academic Network, therefore, significantly supports and improves the university activities.
+More information may be found on the Cadence website and also in LinkedIn.